MarkRobitaille/COMP3040A2/README.md

 11. Leave the repository set to Public.
 12. Click the "Create repository" button.
-13. Click on the link on the Quick Setup that states "creating a new file".
+13. Click the link on the Quick Setup that states "creating a new file".
 14. Name the new file "index.md".

 ![Adding](https://i.imgur.com/GNxIngl.gif)

 15. Copy and paste your Markdown-formatted resume into the text area.
     * Note: Later you will be adding your name in your theme's header.
-Do not copy and paste the header with your name from your Markdown-formatted resume.
+Do not include your name's header from your Markdown-formatted resume.
 16. Scroll to the bottom and click on the "Commit new file" button.